webfactory/slimdump/README.md

 slimdump
 ========

-slimdump is a little tool to help you creating configurable dumps of large MySQL-databases.
+`slimdump` is a little tool to help you creating configurable dumps of large MySQL-databases.
+It works off one or several configuration files.
+For every table you specify, it can dump only the schema (`CREATE TABLE ...` statement), full table data, data without blobs and more.

 ## Why?
 First off - if you just need a full dump of your database you will be better off with mysqldump.
 But if you regularly need complex dumps like e. g. full dumps of all your content tables, only the schema of log tables or tables containing user details, and your media tables without BLOBs (just in case you're storing BLOBs in the database): welcome to slimdump!